andre-st/goodreads-toolbox/friendrated.md

 ![Screenshot](friendrated.png?raw=true "Screenshot")

-## How to generate this using GNU/Linux
+## How to generate this using the GNU/Linux operating system

 ```
 $ git clone https://github.com/andre-st/goodreads.git